Testing shows big improvement in Lockheed unmanned minehunter

-An unmanned minehunting vehicle developed by Lockheed Martin Corp (LMT.N) has shown improved reliability in new tests, moving it a step closer to use on U.S. warships, the Navy said on Thursday.
+June 20 An unmanned minehunting vehicle developed by Lockheed Martin Corp has shown improved reliability in new tests, moving it a step closer to use on U.S. warships, Navy officials said on Thursday.

 An improved version of the Remote Minehunting System has completed 850 hours of testing, paving the way for 10 weeks of development and operational testing this fall, which should allow the system to go into use in 2015.